 Do you have an affinity for crunching numbers, reviewing data, and identifying patterns?
-Want to review massive amounts of information in order to guide decision-making and help businesses achieve success in the ultra-competitive marketplace?
-Are you interested in an exciting data analyst career path in the field of data analytics?
+Want to review massive amounts of information to guide decision-making and help businesses succeed in the ultra-competitive marketplace?
+Are you interested in an exciting data analyst career path in data analytics?

-If you answered yes to any of the above questions, then this article is for you.
+This article is for you if you answered yes to any of the above questions.
 Our experts outline the standard data analyst career path.

 We start from the beginning and discuss how to land your first data analyst job.
 From there, we walk you through every prospective phase of your journey so that you can decide whether life as a data analyst is what you want to pursue.